Skip to Main Content

 1. Show the user the informed consent statement.

-2. Confirm and record whether the user consents or does not consent to the survey.
+2. Confirm and record whether the user consents or does not consent to participate.

 1. If the user consents, continue to the first page of survey questions.

-• For example, a researcher may want users who do not consent to receive the end-of-survey message "Thank you for your interest in this survey", and those who do consent to receive the end-of-survey message "Thank you for completing this survey."
+• The branch logic approach will also send the user to the end of the survey, but the researcher can optionally chose to have a different end-of-survey message shown to those who did not consent.
+For example, a researcher may want users who do not consent to receive the end-of-survey message "Thank you for your interest in this survey.", and those who do consent to receive the end-of-survey message "Thank you for completing this survey.
+Your response has been recorded."

 Method 1 - Skip Logic

-This method uses Skip Logic to direct users to the end of the survey if they disagree with the informed consent question.
+This method uses Skip Logic to direct users to the end of the survey if they answer "No, I do not consent" on the consent question.
 This method will work for researchers who will only have one ending outcome at the end of their survey.
-That is, users who consent to the survey will have the same end-of-survey outcome as users who do not consent to the survey.
+That is, users who consent to the survey will have the same end-of-survey message or outcome as users who do not consent to the survey.

-1. Create an 'Informed Consent' block and a 'Survey Questions' block.
+1. Create an 'Informed Consent' block and move it to the start of your survey.
 (If your survey structure is such that you need multiple survey question blocks, that is fine, so long as your informed consent statement is in its own separate block.)

 Snapshot of block setup in Qualtrics.
 There are separate blocks called Informed Consent, Demographics, Experimental Design, and Email Notification.